BEAUTY BEAUTY & PERSONAL CARE

 FREQUENTLY ASKED QUESTIONS

-How often should I replace electric toothbrush heads?
+How often should I replace my electric toothbrush head?